trallard/Modules-template/README.md

 - `js/*:` various JavaScript scripts used in this website
 - `pages/*`: pages markdown files
 - `posts/*`: containing folder for posts
-- `images/*`: images used across the website
+- `images/*`: images used across the website as well as output plots from the notebooks
-- `notebooks/*`: this contains both the original Jupyter notebooks and the converted versions for the website
 - `basic_style.scss`: this stylesheet contains the default colour scheme and fonts used in this site

 ## Configuration and setup